AJslashTracey/AJslashTracey/README.md

-the computer has the ability to silence the voice livin in my head
+Code has the ability to silence the voice livin in my head | 19y | Singapore/Bern